danielrosehill/LLMs-on-LLMs/the-industry/major-llm-developments-d.md

 # Prompt

-Great.
-Please provide a chronological outline of the development of major LLMs.
+> Provide a chronological outline of the development of major LLMs.
 For each LLM, explain why it was an improvement on preceding versions

 # Output